Nahuel88Ar/Cells-Detection-/README.md

 [![dataframe2.png](https://i.postimg.cc/sxQ6m2mC/dataframe2.png)](https://postimg.cc/gLpHkm1g)

 ## Label

-The general strategy of both methods is to first segments the cells by intensity of the pixels.
+The general strategy of both methods is to first segment the cells based on pixel intensities.
-First the original RGB imaged is converted to a grey scale image where only the red channel is considered.
+For the method 'label' the original RGB imaged is converted to a grey scale image where only the red channel is considered.
-Next the label method detects the cells by Thresholding, also it use a simple scale(black and white) and replace each pixel in an image with a black pixel if the image intensity is less than a value or a white pixel if the image intensity is greater than that value.
-Returns a single intensity threshold that separate pixels into two classes,foreground and background.
-Use the variance generated in the histogram of intensity of each pixel in the image.
-The treshold is determined automatically by the otsu method, as follows:
+Next, the label method detects the cells by thresholding that separate pixels into two classes,foreground and background.
+The tresholding is done automatically according to Otsu's method.
+This method uses the intesity histogram to determine the intensity treshold that minimizes intra-class intensity variance.
+Pixels that are below the treshold will be assigned to be background, and pixels above the treshold will be assigned foreground.
 [![label-script-logical.png](https://i.postimg.cc/SNP2rkVy/label-script-logical.png)](https://postimg.cc/7fgZPvpc)

-Next, the tresholded images are filtered to remove objects/cells that are too small to be a cell and holes of a certain size are filled.
+The resulting binarized images are filtered to remove objects/cells that are too small to be a cell and fill holes of a certain size.
 The values for the filtering can be filled in (we usually use the value of 7000 for both).
-Next the segmented and cleaned image is used to make labels that correspond to the cells.
+Next the segmented and cleaned image is used to assign labels to regions that correspond to cells.
-Then a loop will measure the properties of each label and create a plot and dataframe.
+Then a loop will measure the properties of each label and create an image and dataframe.
-In the plotted image you can now click wrongly assigned labels to remove objects that are not cells.
+The produced image contains shows the identified regions, you can now click wrongly assigned labels to remove regions that are not cells.
+Based on the labels that are left, you can determine the best cutoff values to create a subset of regions that only contains cells.
 Then a new dataframe is produced that contains only the correct labels and you can dowload the dataframe in Excel file(.xls).

 *Require arguments*